agentlang-ai/agentlang-docs/docs/language/business-logic/dataflow.md

 # Dataflow

+Business and data-processing logic is expressed in fractl using *dataflows*.
-A `dataflow` declaration has the following general syntax:
+A `dataflow` declaration will have the following general syntax:

 ```clojure
 (dataflow event-name patterns)